Prostate Cancer Survivorship

 As part of your survivorship care after prostate cancer, we also help you understand more about your treatment options, possible short- and long-term effects, and how to identify and manage complications.
 We watch for cancer recurrence and manage your treatment side effects.

-Your survivorship visits may include:
+In addition, your survivorship visits may include:

 - Physical exam